scindex/scindex/scindex.md

 - **S0430**: Feature Flagging
   - *Description*: Enable or disable functionality dynamically without deploying new code, allowing for A/B testing, canary releases, and controlled rollouts.
   - *Examples*: LaunchDarkly, Flagsmith

+- **S0499**: Provisional Utilities Item
+  - *Description*: A temporary holding category for Utilities items that do not fit other defined items.
+Use sparingly and submit a 'Suggestion' issue to have the component formally added to the Scindex.

 ### Section: S05 - Memory Management
 _Techniques for efficient allocation, usage, and freeing of memory resources._